alexapostolu/night/README.md

 **In progress**

 A complete rework of the language and code.
 Also I want to add functions.
+And if I do, then in theory, I could use my language, to create my language...